JuliaOpt/CoinOptServices.jl/README.md

 ## Installation

-This package is not yet registered, and I'll be starting with the hard work of managing binary dependencies across different platforms first.
-None of the code has been written in `src` yet.
-But if you want to see how far I've gotten and/or contribute, you can install the package by running:
+This package is not yet registered, the actual code is a work in progress.
+If you want to see how far I've gotten and/or contribute, you can install the package by running:

     julia> Pkg.clone("https://github.com/tkelman/OptimizationServices.jl")
     julia> Pkg.build("OptimizationServices")